 - Unsalted butter (or Earth Balance spread), for buttering tops of naan

-- Add buttermilk, oil, and beaten eggs, to yeast mixture; whisk well.
+- Add buttermilk, oil, and beaten eggs, to yeast mixture; and whisk well.

-- Add dry ingredients to wet ingredients; using a rubber spatula, stir until it reaches a soft dough the consistency of creamy mashed potatoes; allow to rest for 20 minutes.
+- Add dry ingredients to the wet ingredients.
+Using a rubber spatula, stir until it reaches a soft dough, the consistency of creamy mashed potatoes.
+Allow the batter to rest for 20 minutes.